vfsc2018/eks-workshop/amplify/content/sam/init/code/_index.en.md

 If you consider yourself an expert using Lambda functions, you can probably skip this page.
 {{% /notice%}}

 Let's take a look at the code of the Hello World Lambda function.
-Open the file `app.py` under the `hello-world` folder. **Note** that your function may have additional commented out code, those lines have been removed from the following example for clarity:
+Open the file `app.py` under the `hello_world` folder. **Note** that your function may have additional commented out code, those lines have been removed from the following example for clarity:

 <!-- {{%expand "✍️ api-gateway/template.yaml" %}}
 {{% /expand%}} -->